-If you find yourself not doing as well as you would like in this class, contact me and/or your lab instructor earlier rather than later.
-We can help you solve many problems.
-If you wait until the end of term, it is usually too late for us to be of much help.
+If you find yourself not doing as well as you would like in this class, contact Alison and/or your lab instructor earlier rather than later.
+We can help you solve many problems, but if you wait until the end of term, it is usually too late for us to be of much help.